yukihito23/Exile_Scavenge/README.md

 >

 > ## Thanks and Credits:
-> Thanks and Credits:
+> Thanks and Credits:<br />
-> Credits to Larrow for the base script: https://forums.bistudio.com/forums/topic/184456-looting-trash-piles-bins/?do=findComment&comment=2942397
+> Credits to Larrow for the base script: https://forums.bistudio.com/forums/topic/184456-looting-trash-piles-bins/?do=findComment&comment=2942397<br />
-> Credits to Kurewe for the first port and rewrite for the exile mod.
+> Credits to Kurewe for the first port and rewrite for the exile mod.<br />
-> Credits to oldmatechoc for a base rewrite and port for the exile mod.
+> Credits to oldmatechoc for a base rewrite and port for the exile mod.<br />
-> Credits to yukihito23 for additons and expansions of the system.
+> Credits to yukihito23 for additons and expansions of the system.<br />
-> Credits to NiiRoZz for plenty amount of help, expansions and optimizations of the system.
+> Credits to NiiRoZz for plenty amount of help, expansions and optimizations of the system.<br />
 > Credits to Salutesh for a complete rewrite and buildup of the framework and system.